zerkman/zest/doc/build.md

 ### Download the board definition files

+This step is necessary (?) only to people using the Z-Turn board.

 To get the Z-Turn board definition files for Vivado, use the command:

     $ cd $HOME/src